5 Signs You’re In a Toxic Marriage And What To Try Before Leaving

 - Open abuse involves direct and obvious toxic behavior like calling names, hurting someone physically or with words, restricting someone’s life against their will, and maintaining strict financial control.

-- Concealed abuse is harder to notice and can involve subtle negative remarks, secret cheating, bouts of toxic jealousy, and doing other things that are secretly damaging the toxic marriage further.
+- Concealed abuse is harder to notice and can involve subtle negative remarks, relationship rule-breaking, bouts of toxic jealousy, and doing other things that are secretly damaging the toxic marriage further.

 People who live in a toxic marriage, especially the ones who are regularly targeted by their abusive partner, tend to have mental health problems like depression, anxiety, insomnia, and fear.